Floxyi/DevTools/README.md

 - **Note**: You can also type in the “**volume**” and “**pitch**” of the sound.

+## 2. Feature: Sound-Listener

+**/soundlistener**
+With this command you will get all the incoming sound packets displayed in your chat.
+So whenever you don't know how the sound of a zombie slamming a door is called, just try to get this sound in the game and look into your chat.

+- **Note**: You can only use this feature if you have [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) installed.

 ## 3. Feature: Fly

 **/fly \<fly speed>"**